-But which lithium stocks are the best of the best?
-Though there are choices abound, we have taken the liberty of compiling the 10 best lithium stocks for 2021 that are sure to make you a pretty penny.
+So, what are the best lithium stocks?
+Though there are choices abound, we have taken the liberty of compiling the 10 best lithium stocks (in our humble opinions) that are sure to make you a pretty penny.

 As you likely know, a lot of major companies such as Apple Inc. ( AAPL ) and Tesla Motors Inc. ( TSLA ) rely on lithium ion batteries so investing in them is something that will give great returns for investors in the long run.

 The problem with these two stocks though is that they are very volatile which could scare away some people who are looking to make a safe investment such as retirement funds for their kids college education etc..
 So what better way to go about it than buying shares of a company that deals indirectly with lithium?